Nebraska holds 1st in-person election in weeks amid pandemic

 OMAHA, Neb.
-(AP) — Nebraska on Tuesday will hold the nation's first in-person primary since a heavily criticized election in Wisconsin five weeks ago in the middle of the coronavirus pandemic.
+(AP) — Nebraska on Tuesday opened polling places as the state held the nation's first in-person primary since a heavily criticized election in Wisconsin five weeks ago in the middle of the coronavirus pandemic.

-Election officials have repeatedly urged voters to cast early, mail-in ballots, but Republican Gov. Pete Ricketts and Secretary of State Bob Evnen both pledged to forge ahead with an in-person primary even though many other states have rescheduled theirs or switched to all-mail voting.
+Polling places in the Omaha area appeared largely quiet, in part because there was such a huge number of absentee ballots mailed into election offices.
+Officials had encouraged people to vote by mail, though Republican Gov. Pete Ricketts and Secretary of State Bob Evnen both pledged to forge ahead with an in-person primary even though many other states have rescheduled theirs or switched to all-mail voting.

+Polling sites in the Omaha suburb of Papillion reported lower in-person turnout than normal Tuesday morning.
+At First Lutheran Church, voters who walked into the basement polling station had plenty of space to cast their ballots.

+Michael Rabe, 68, of Papillion, said he wanted to vote in person because he doesn't trust mail-in voting but believes he had a civic duty to cast a ballot.
+Rabe wore a mask into the polling site, only to realize he was the only voter there at the time.
+The self-described “hardcore Republican” said he was most interested in voting for Matt Innis, a long-shot primary challenger to GOP U.S. Sen. Ben Sasse, who has been critical of President Donald Trump.

-On Monday, Ricketts said members of the Nebraska National Guard will be on call help short-staffed polling sites in eight counties, including the Omaha and Lincoln areas.
-He said Guard members will be dressed in civilian clothes, not their normal uniforms.
+Ricketts ordered members of the Nebraska National Guard to provide on-call help at short-staffed polling sites in eight counties, including the Omaha and Lincoln areas.
+He said Guard members would be dressed in civilian clothes, not their normal uniforms.

 “They'll be available to help out," he said.